murrty/LegacyMenus/README.md

 # LegacyMenus
-Reimplements the ContextMenu and MainMenu controls in .NET versions above .NET Core 3.0.
+Reimplements the ContextMenu and MainMenu controls in .NET versions .NET Core 3.1 and above.

 This is a direct modification of [Paint.NET's reimplementation](https://github.com/paintdotnet/System.Windows.Forms.Legacy) which removes unnecessary classes, incomplete nullable values, and native image support for the menu items.